marknet15/marknet15/README.md

 ## Introduction :wave:

-Hi I'm Mark, a DevOps / Automation engineer based in the South West of England, currently working for Just Eat Takeaway.com.
+Hi I'm Mark, a Senior DevOps / Automation engineer based in the South West of England, currently working for Just Eat Takeaway.com.

 My main strengths and passions are in particular around providing a seamless automation framework to deploy and provision cloud infrastructure and furthermore develop and maintain CI / CD workflows.